West Hollywood

 Carnaval-goers are encouraged to get into the Halloween spirit and show off their costumes by uploading photos to social media with the hashtag #wehohalloween (and don’t forget to tag @wehocity and @visitweho).

-Halloween Carnaval Parking & Transportation Information
+Halloween Carnaval Parking & Transportation

-With many parking areas closed and heavy traffic expected on Halloween night, visitors are strongly encouraged to use ride-sharing or free public transit to reach the West Hollywood Halloween Carnaval.
-Regular service for The PickUp and Cityline will be suspended on October 31 and replaced by the WeHo Halloween Ride, a free special service running from 6 p.m. to 3 a.m. along Santa Monica Boulevard between N. La Brea Avenue and N. Kings Road.
+With many parking areas closed and heavy traffic expected on Halloween night, visitors are strongly encouraged to use ridesharing or free public transit to reach the West Hollywood Halloween Carnaval.
+Regular service for The PickUp and Cityline will be suspended on October 31 and replaced by the WeHo Halloween Ride, a free service running from 6 p.m. to 3 a.m. along Santa Monica Boulevard between North La Brea Avenue and North Kings Road.
 Select vehicles will also connect to the Hollywood/Highland Metro Station from 6 p.m. to midnight.
-Full route maps and schedules will be available at wehopickup.com.
+See full route maps and schedules, and stay up to speed with street closure information, modifications to Cityline Local and Commuter service and parking information as it becomes available.

 Halloween revelers are reminded not to drive under the influence; even one drink can impair safe driving.